 A major goal of the university is to keep students, faculty and staff informed about campus security procedures and to encourage them to act responsibly to ensure their own safety and the safety of others.
-All new students are instructed on how to report a crime or emergency, on the functions of Campus Safety & Security and on the consequences of possessing drugs, alcohol or other prohibited behavior both on or off campus as listed in the Student Handbook.
+All new students are instructed on how to report a crime or emergency, the functions of Campus Safety & Security, and the consequences of possessing drugs or alcohol or other prohibited behavior both on- and off-campus as listed in the Student Handbook.

-Campus Safety & Security Guide: Campus Safety & Security publishes the pamphlet "Campus Safety & Security: Providence Campus" for all incoming students, faculty and staff.
-The pamphlet explains the reporting of a crime, lists departmental services and emergency phone numbers, and provides tips on safety in the city and in residence halls.
-The guide is also available on the Campus Safety & Security webpage.
+Campus Safety & Security Guide: Campus Safety & Security publishes the Campus Safety & Security: Providence Campus pamphlet for all incoming students, faculty and staff.
+The pamphlet explains the reporting of a crime, lists departmental services and emergency phone numbers, and provides tips on safety in the city and residence halls.
+The guide is also available at safety.jwu.edu/pdfs/css-guide18.pdf.

-Emergency Notification System to Enhance Emergency Preparedness: The safety of students, faculty and staff is a constant priority at Johnson & Wales University (JWU).
+Emergency Notification System to Enhance Emergency Preparedness: The safety of students, faculty and staff is a constant priority at the university.
 The ability to quickly provide notice, accurate information and instructions with minimum delay during a situation is crucial.
 To accomplish this, JWU has selected Blackboard Connect, a multi-modal communication service that allows JWU campus leaders and security personnel to deliver time-sensitive voicemail or text message notifications to students, faculty and staff during unforeseen events or emergencies.
 The university also utilizes an external siren system on the Harborside Campus in the event of emergencies in the Port of Providence area or on the campus.
+In addition, the university also utilizes the Alertus Desktop Notification and the Alertus Recipient app as a supplemental, not primary, method of disseminating emergency information.

-The systems complement our existing campus emergency response plans, which are continuously updated to be responsive to both man-made and natural disasters.
+These systems complement our existing campus emergency response plans, which are continuously updated to be responsive to both man-made and natural disasters.

-University and campus leaders have integrated our computer systems with the system.
-The system is only used during emergencies (and for related tests.)
-Additional information about our Emergency Notification System is available on our jwuAlerts page at alerts.jwu.edu/providence.
+Staff, student, and faculty contact information is automatically updated in the Emergency Notification System (ENS).
+The system is only used during emergencies and for related tests.
+Additional information about ENS is available on our jwuAlerts page at alerts.jwu.edu/providence.